parth-patel97/mcp-server-gemini/README.md

 # ✈️ Flight Search Assistant (Powered by Gemini + MCP)

-This is a simple and powerful Streamlit-based flight search tool that uses **Google's Gemini AI model** and **MCP (Modular Command Platform)** to find real-time flight information using natural language queries.
+This is a simple and powerful Streamlit-based flight search tool that uses **Google's Gemini AI model** and **MCP (Model Context Protocol)** to find real-time flight information using natural language queries.

 Users can search for flights like: